mikelemilia/ped-conformational-analysis/README.md

 #### Extraction policies

-In order to make the code execution smoother, we thought to implement specialized functions for feature extraction, since we didn't think it was useful to re-compute every time all features produced and stored inside data `model-features` or `ped-features` folder during previous code run.
+In order to make the code execution smoother, if the features files are already present inside the `data/model-features` or `data/ped-features` folders (calculated during a previous code run), every feature will be extracted from the stored files, instead of being recomputed from scratch.

 The extraction functions `extract_vectors_model_feature(...)` and `extract_vectors_ped_feature(...)`, allow to obtain different parts of the features file depending on the need.
 Specifically, once passed the data frame containing the